Alice Yao - AYAO Insurance

 Do you know what to do after a car accident?
 Learn more: After Minor Accident Guide.

 In Washington State, the minimum auto liability limits required by law are:

 Note that there are a few insurance companies that offer combined single limit auto liability coverage.
 In these policies, you will see just a single coverage limit that includes all three coverages of a traditional type of policy.

 You must also be able to show proof of insurance and it must include the following:

-Note that Washington state law does state that an electronic copy of proof of insurance in your phone app is considered legal and can be accepted.
+Note: Washington State allows electronic copy of proof of insurance, and proof in your phone app is considered legal and can be accepted.